Accommodation providers

 - Rules should state the behaviours that will result in eviction and include an eviction warning process.

-- If a breach of the rules takes place, warning processes should be implemented and eviction of tenants should only happen in extreme circumstances.
+- If a breach of the rules takes place, warning processes should be implemented, and eviction of tenants should only happen in extreme circumstances.

 - Room inspections can only occur if they are stated in your house rules and the customer has given signed consent for the inspection.
 A room cannot be entered without a valid and tangible reason, such as the likelihood of imminent danger to person or property, if consent is not held.